spencerdodd/kernelpop/README.md

 # kernelpop

-### NOTE:

-Since it seems like this project is getting some clones / views, I should say this is a work in progress.
-I'm taking class and working fulltime so getting programming time is sporadic.
-That said, I am actively maintaining and adding features.
-Please let me know if you find any issues with the project.

-Thanks!

----

 kernelpop is a framework for performing automated kernel exploit enumeration on Linux, Mac, and Windows hosts.

----
+It is also a work in progress.
+I'm currently taking classes and working fulltime so getting programming time can be a challenge.
+That said, I am actively maintaining and adding features so please let me know if you find any issues with the project or have suggestions for improvements!

 ### requirements